jaraco/pip-run/README.rst

 Replacing tests_require
 -----------------------

+Although this example is included for completeness, because the technique is somewhat clumsy, the author currently recommends using ``tox`` for running tests except in extremely lean environments.

 You can also replace tests_require.
 Consider a package that runs tests using ``setup.py test`` and relies on the